 As a not-for-profit entity, registrants should demonstrate what methods of funding would be developed to fund the website and its maintenance.
-Support and revenue sources may include but are not limited to: government or non-government funding, sponsorship, website advertising, monetary and in-kind donations and contributions.
+Support and revenue sources may include but are not limited to: sponsorship, website advertising, monetary and in-kind donations and contributions.